Updated 25/05/2026

 Key takeaways

-- Immune system contains 10+ specialized cell types working in coordination
+- Immune system contains specialized cell types working in coordination for detect, decide, kill, remember, and repair functions

-- Laboratory patterns reflect specific immune activities: neutrophils (bacterial), eosinophils (allergic), lymphocytes (viral)
+- Laboratory patterns reflect specific immune activities: neutrophils often elevated with bacterial/inflammatory stress, eosinophils with allergies/parasites, lymphocytes with viral activity

 - Training intensity, sleep quality, and stress management directly impact immune cell balance and function